 Despite making a series of deceptions and questionable choices, Jacob was blessed by God with a large, though complicated, family.
-It makes for interesting reading and illustrates God’s generous grace despite our limitations and imperfections.
+Its history makes for interesting reading and illustrates God’s generous grace despite our limitations and imperfections.
 Jacob fathered twelve sons and one daughter, and each of the sons would become one of the twelve tribes of Israel.
 The lineage of Jesus Christ comes through the fourth child, Judah, rather than the first-born, Reuben.
 This was the plan and the choice of God.
-Like today, God has his reasons for doing things and He does not always tell us why.

-Family lineage appears to be important to God.
-The Jewish nation is identified with its various tribes.
-As Christians, if we not already tied into this Jewish heritage by birth, we are grafted into this “nourishing root” of lineage by the sacrifice of and our faith in Jesus Christ.
+Family lineage appears to be important to the Lord.
+Prior to a global scattering, people from this Jewish line were at one time identified by one of the various tribes.
+As Christians, if not already tied into a Jewish heritage by birth, we are spiritually grafted into this “nourishing root” of lineage by the sacrifice of and our faith in Jesus Christ.
 (Romans 11:17)

 As Jacob’s life drew near to an end, he blessed each of his twelve sons.
-The regal blessing of future kingship for the family and all of Judaism was bestowed on son number four, Judah.
-This was to become realized through the line of David and later by the eternal king, Jesus Christ.
-Here is Jacob’s blessing:
+The regal blessing of future kingship for the family, all of Judaism, and eventually for the world was bestowed upon Judah.
+This would become realized through King David and later through our eternal king, Jesus Christ.

-The line of Judah, including King David, will hold the scepter of kingship until the Messiah comes.
-This messianic transfer took place after the resurrection of Jesus Christ, when all power and glory from the Father is bestowed upon Jesus.
-Many hundreds of years before Christ was born, the prophet Daniel had a vision of this future, kingly transfer.
+The line of Judah, including King David, will hold the scepter until the Lion of Judah, the Messiah, comes to receive it.
+This messianic transfer took place after the resurrection of Jesus Christ, when all power and glory from the Father was bestowed upon Jesus.
+Many hundreds of years before Christ was born, the prophet Daniel had a vision of this transfer:

-The scepter of Judah was a sign of kingship and was held in the line of Judah and David until Jesus Christ came.
-Upon his resurrection, Jesus returned to his Father, where he accepted the scepter of righteous kingship once and for all.
-We read in the book of Hebrews:
+The scepter of Judah was the symbol of kingship.
+Upon His death and resurrection, Jesus returned to the Father where he accepted the scepter of righteous kingship once and for all.
+As we read in the book of Hebrews:

-Jesus Christ is the Lion of Judah, born both as the Son of God and the descendant of King David, through both Mary’s and stepfather Joseph’s lineage.
-Begotten by God, both fully God and fully man, Jesus came to earth as a humble carpenter to die as the innocent sacrificial Lamb for our sins.
-He arose from the dead as Lord, to open a way for us to follow and be with Him forever.
-He said that He will come back to get us (John 14) to take us to Him.
-When Jesus returns, He will come with great power and glory so that everyone on earth will see it in an unmistakable manner (Matthew 24).
+Jesus Christ is the Lion of Judah, born as both the Son of God and descendant of King David in Mary’s (and stepfather Joseph’s) lineage.
+Begotten by God, fully God and fully human, Jesus came to earth first living as a humble carpenter.
+From there, He began a three-year ministry to announce the arrival of the kingdom of heaven, then died on the cross as God’s innocent sacrificial Lamb for the atonement of our sins.
+He arose from the dead as Lord and Savior, opening the way for us to follow to be with Him forever.
+He promised to return to us (John 14) to take all believers with Him.
+When Jesus returns, unlike the first time, it will be with great power and glory so that everyone on earth will see and recognize Him in an unmistakable manner (Matthew 24).

-Many years later, the prophet Jeremiah spoke about the future Messiah coming through King David, in the house of Judah:
+Many years after Jacob and Judah, the prophet Jeremiah spoke about this future Messiah who would come through King David in the house of Judah:

-The prophet Jeremiah was looking forward to the coming of Jesus Christ, who would first die on the cross as a perfect sacrifice for the sins of man, then come in glory to reign as king forever in the New Jerusalem (Revelation 21).
-His sacrifice will serve as the eternal burnt offering, as all earlier sin offerings were but symbols pointing to His ultimate sacrifice for us on the cross.
-More of these concepts can be discovered in the New Testament book of Hebrews.
+The prophet Jeremiah was looking forward to both the first and second coming of Jesus, who will one day return in glory to reign as king forever in the New Jerusalem (Revelation 21).
+His sacrifice will serve as the eternal burnt offering for our sin, other sacrifices may be continued to glorify God in the eternal kingdom.
+The Old Testament sin offerings pointed to Jesus as the ultimate sacrifice for us on the cross.
+(More on these concepts can be discovered in the New Testament book of Hebrews.)

-God has placed or allowed certain people to be in our lives at key times.
+God placed or allowed certain people to be in our lives at key times.
 Some of these people meant to do us good, others meant us harm.
-This was also evident in Judah’s family.
-His father, Jacob, had a well-meaning mother Rebekah and Jacob had a loving wife Rachel as well as a scheming, selfish father-in-law, Laban.
-Everyone in Jacob’s life had an impact on shaping his character and beliefs, and these were lessons were passed on to Judah and his eleven brothers.
+This was evident in Judah’s family.
+His father, Jacob, had a well-meaning mother Rebekah and a loving wife Rachel, but also a scheming, selfish father-in-law, Laban.
+Each person in Jacob’s life had a powerful impact in shaping his character and beliefs, and these lessons were passed on to Judah and his siblings.

-Who were some of the key people God placed in your own life?
-Take a moment to reflect on the roles some of these people played in bringing your faith to the point where it is today.
+Who were some of the key people God placed in your own life who played a role in bringing you to the place of faith you have today?

-How have your views, behavior and character evolved over the years?
-Likely some of the individuals who meant you harm in the past have changed, as well.
-Recently, I heard of a woman who hugged (before Covid-19) and comforted a struggling woman who had tormented her when they were both teenagers.
-This demonstration of humility, forgiveness and love was quite powerful.
-God wants us to pray for all of those around us, both friends and opponents, both those near to us now and those we knew in the past.
+Recently, I heard from a woman who hugged and comforted another struggling woman who had tormented her when they were teenagers.
+This demonstration of humility, forgiveness and love was quite powerful to hear.
+God wants us to pray for and forgive those around us, both friends and opponents, now and from the past.
 His perspective is eternal and timeless.